 In 1552 the first ever licensing law was enacted but it did not apply to taverns or wine shops.
 There weren’t many taverns in existence yet and because they were viewed as “unwholesome places” they were typically located on back streets in towns.
 “All taverns outside borough or town limits were suppressed and were limited to two in a small town or per ratio of the population” (Guthrig 2010, n.p.).
 The first act pertaining to wine passed in 1553.
 It attempted to restrict wine prices, placing victuallers (retailers of food and drink) in a wage-losing position when grape prices fluctuated.
 It also attempted to restrict where wine sales were allowed, and it set a limit lowering the number of retailers to two per town.
 London already had 300 taverns but the 1553 Act only allowed London forty.
 The impracticability of this law caused it to be revoked almost immediately causing confusion.
 Yet, in 1554 Queen Mary issued wine licenses to individual wine sellers by letters patent under the royal prerogative.
 As such, they began to worry.
 Out of an abundance of caution some tavern owners obtained multiple licenses when licenses were actually not required.
 The Worshipful Company of Vintners, the professional wine sellers’ affiliation, was of no help in the matter.
 In fact, at this time it was issuing unnecessary licenses.4

-Here it is worth making the distinction that while “…overall, government efforts to promote more vigorous action by justices were ‘at best spasmodic’ before 1600 and local initiatives continued to be taken.
+The distinction should be made that while “…overall, government efforts to promote more vigorous action by justices were ‘at best spasmodic’ before 1600 and local initiatives continued to be taken.
 The legislation on taverns does not appear to have been effective as the survey of drinking places in 1577 listed more than the permitted number.
 Moreover, the Crown retained the power to grant wine licences, and freedom of the Vintners’ Company of London also conferred the privilege of retailing wine” (Jennings 2017, 188).

 Issuing monopolies at royal will, in order to collect revenue for the Commonwealth, was an early form of tax collection called farming revenues or, in this case, the farming of wine licenses. “…the traditional practice was to accept a lump sum or fixed rent from an individual, group, syndicate, or corporate body, leaving the task of collection to them, with the incentive of profit. … Thus, by arrangement and prescription, the crown became assured of a conventional revenue from taxes on property and trade or, more usually, from the farming thereof.”6

-New revenue was needed to pay for a naval war with Spain, but Elizabeth I’s use of the royal prerogative to distribute monopolies would later become unpopular and lead to a now well known, if also crucial, moment in her reign.
+New revenue was needed to pay for a naval war with Spain, but Elizabeth I’s use of the royal prerogative to distribute monopolies would later become unpopular and lead to a now well known and crucial moment in her reign.
 “Sixteenth century England, emerging from feudalism, hesitated on the brink of royal absolutism – and turned away. … On the whole, its people were able to pursue their occupations without political interruptions; and this was perhaps the most basic of the advantages England had in its economic development over the sixteenth and seventeenth centuries.”7

 Though under Elizabeth the English economy grew, so did prices,8 which may explain why the rate of annual English wine imports by the end of Elizabeth’s reign (mostly from France), at about 8,000 tons, was not much different from those of 1509 – 1546 (during Henry VIII’s reign), at approximately 10,000 tons annually.
 Annual English wine imports hardly changed during these one hundred years.9